 According to the American Society of Clinical Oncology (ASCO) between 5 to 6 percent of cancer-related deaths around the world can be directly attributed to the consumption of alcohol.
 Among the cancers clearly correlated with the drinking are cancers of the mouth, larynx, pharynx, esophagus, liver, breast, colon and rectum.

 Also known as ethanol, alcohol is classified as a Group 1 carcinogen by the International Agency for Research on Cancer.
 Alcohol shares its Group 1 carcinogen designation with other known mutagens, such as plutonium, arsenic, and formaldehyde.

-Not only does alcohol cause cell death upon contact, it also damages the structure of cells as well as the DNA contained within them.
+Not only does alcohol cause cell death upon contact, but it also damages the structure of cells as well as the DNA contained within them.
 As the cells with damaged DNA replicate, they pass on the mistakes to new cells creating abnormal growths, or cancer, that can then spread to the rest of the body.
-Tissues that come into first contact with ethanol, such as those of the head, mouth, and neck, are at a higher cancer risk.
+Tissues that come into contact with ethanol, such as those of the head, mouth, and neck, are at higher cancer risk.